 Credit.
 Credit for the course requires a score of 70% or greater on three multiple choice examinations and two essays of equal value.
 A sample problem is given below.

 The most challenging issue facing a person who would teach someone about Jesus Christ in the United States is (A) a language barrier, (B) government restrictions on freedom of speech and religion, (C) a cultural barrier, (D) general disinterest in religious differences.
-Textbooks
+Resources

 Ahlstrom, Sydney E. A Religious History of the American People.
 2nd ed.
 Yale University Press, 2004.
 1216 pages. $50 ISBN: 978-0300100129